system-er/Godot3DInterpreter/README.md

 and can call it with GO "X 42
 and the procedure will write 42 to Godot-output.

-If you like to programs, type LOAD and you can load one of the example-programs in the interpreterprograms-directory.
+If you want interpreterprograms, type LOAD and you can load one of the example-programs in the interpreterprograms-directory.
 You can write with your editor others and load them with load.